 Sometimes people experience workplace conflict that becomes difficult resolve in their usual team setting.

 The Conflict Resolution Support Service is available for Department employees and managers who need support in addressing workplace conflict.
 The service provides mediation, case conference and facilitated meetings, conflict coaching and team conflict intervention.
 This service is provided by Converge International and can be arranged by your principal or manager.

 Bullying is against the Department's values and may lead to action under the Guidelines for Managing Complaints, Misconduct and Unsatisfactory Performance (Teaching) (Public Service).
 The Department's leaders at all levels have been explicit that bullying is not tolerated at any level.

-Our Workplace Bullying Policy defines bullying as repeated, unreasonable behaviour directed towards or from an employee or group of employees that creates a risk to health, safety and wellbeing.
+Our Workplace Bullying Policy defines bullying as repeated, unreasonable behaviour directed towards or from an employee or group of employees that creates a risk to health and safety.
 Bullying may be either direct or indirect and can be carried out verbally, physically or in writing via email, social media, instant messaging and text messaging.

 Every one of us has a role to play in preventing bullying and maintaining respectful spaces where people feel safe and welcome to be at work.